foundry/OpenCVSwiftStitch/README.markdown

 Assuming you have first [installed CocoaPods](https://guides.cocoapods.org/using/getting-started.html), run 'pod install' in this directory to install OpenCV for the project.
 From then on, always open the project in XCode from the `SwiftStitch.xcworkspace` file that the pod install creates.

-v3.1.0: The default podfile will install openCV v3.1.0, with a hotfix for arm64 compataibility
+The podfile will install openCV v4.3.0.

-v2.4.9: Recomment the podfile:
-    pod 'OpenCV', '2.4.9-zp'
-    #pod 'OpenCV', '~> 3.1.0.1'
-Change the `#include` line for 2.4.9 compatibility as indicated in `stitching.cpp`

 __Use__
 OpenCVStitch is a very simple iOS/openCV example showing basic use of the Stitcher class.
 The c++ code is adapted from a sample included with the openCV distribution.